terhumphrey/enterprise-security-lab-nist-800-171/99-Lab-Journal.md

 - Detection Rules setup and validated

 ### Issues Encountered
-- Alerts not triggering for Powershell
+- Alerts not triggering for PowerShell

 ### Lessons Learned
 - Syntax is very strict when it comes to building log sources and queries.